microconfig/microconfig-quickstart/readme.md

 cd microconfig-quickstart
 ```

-Or just download and unzip it directly [GitHub](https://github.com/microconfig/microconfig-quickstart/archive/master.zip)
+Or just [download](https://github.com/microconfig/microconfig-quickstart/archive/master.zip) and unzip it directly.

 ## Setup

 ### Download microconfig.jar
-Download the latest jar from [releases](https://github.com/microconfig/microconfig/releases) and place it as `microconfig.jar` in `microconfig-quickstart` folder.
+[Download](https://github.com/microconfig/microconfig/releases) the latest jar from releases and place it as `microconfig.jar` in `microconfig-quickstart` folder.

 ## Usage